Appendix 2I; Choose to FLEX so you Can Avoid Conflict

 Read more about your "comfort zone" in Appendix 1N.

 It takes intentionality to override your natural survival instincts so you don’t overreact in a tense situation.
 Avoid a battle of the will(s) and remain focused.
 Don’t let poor interpersonal skills get in the way of your long-term vision.
-(See workbook section called Capture your Vision.)
 Instead, change your perspective and ask the Holy Spirit for guidance in navigating through a difficult conversation.
-A healthy identity brings confidence and with confidence comes Christian boldness; the ability to flex your style because you listen to the promptings of the Holy Spirit.
+A healthy identity in Christ brings confidence.
+With confidence comes Christian boldness; the ability to flex your style because you listen to the promptings of the Holy Spirit.
 A Christian’s flexibility in interpersonal relationships is the proof that you are walking in the Spirit.

 Being familiar with typical personality behavior will arm you with understanding which can reduce the tension that is generated during a conflict.
-Anger and sadness are neutral emotions (intended to signal or raise awareness to a disruption of your peace).
-These emotions are either good or bad based on how they are expressed and judged against the standards (Proverbs 15:18, Ephesians 4:31).
-Knowing the difference between an escalating emotional disagreement and a dangerous threat to your safety will help you decide what to do with your emotions; diffuse them, flee the scene, or express them righteously.
+Both anger and sadness are neutral emotions (intended to signal or raise awareness to a disruption of your peace rather than to be acted out).
+These emotions are either good or bad based on how they are expressed (Proverbs 15:18, Ephesians 4:31).
+Knowing the difference between an escalating emotional disagreement and a dangerous threat to your safety will help you decide what to do with your emotions; diffuse them, flee the scene, change the subject, or express them righteously.
 Righteous emotions, defined as emotions that cause you to act in defense of a Godly value, are not the same as emotions stemming from self-gratification and control which are fear-based reactions, caused by a lack of trust in God (Hunt, J. (2008)).

 Do you respond to a conflict with compassion and empathy or do you react with hard-heartedness